GSA-TTS/identity-handbook/_articles/staffing.md

 1. Reassignment is requested by Login.gov staff, product owner and/or supervisor with the following information:
     1. Employee being considered for reassignment
-    1. Why the rquest is being made
+    1. Why the request is being made
     1. Employee's current team
     1. Employee's proposed team
 1. Create a [Leads Trello Card](https://trello.com/b/C3fvwWz0/login-leadership-master) for the staffing change to hold notes including feedback summaries, effective dates, etc.